 |No, Dickie, no!
 Roll over!|

-Shit eventually starts to go haywire at Hotel Hell, and Liza and John (the helpful Doctor) face a crazy lightning storm/random strobe-light attack in the basement, after which the mysterious painting that cut Emily's hands starts bleeding and talking some ominous and creepy shit.
+Shit eventually starts to go haywire at Hotel Hell, and Liza and John (the helpful town Doctor) face a crazy lightning storm/random strobe-light attack in the basement, after which the mysterious painting that cut Emily's hands starts bleeding and talking some ominous and creepy shit.
 Also, I feel like I'm on acid right now.

 |That is one powerful flashlight.|